bobdenotter/many-eyes-of-making/Session recap/My Beloved Monster and Me.md

 As they move further away from the Mournland the following day, the airship is gliding over Darguun with very little light around the airship.
 From atop the deck, Beck can still see the wall of clouds behind them as strange lights from the stratosphere bounce of the mists, illuminating the lands of Darguun in violet light.

-It’s dark out and in the distance, slightly obscured by the mists of the Mournland, Beck sees the vague shapes and contours of a Cyrian city called Whiteheart.
-A narrow city, built up into the sky, there’s the skeletal wreckage of buildings and houses.
+It’s dark out and in the distance, slightly obscured by the mists of the Mournland, Beck sees the vague shapes and contours of a Cyrian city called [[Whiteheart]].
+A narrow city, built up into the sky; there’s the skeletal wreckage of buildings and houses.
 There, he sees a large central temple of Olladra, strangely still intact amidst this cemetery of ruined buildings.

 He visited this temple once before, knowing it’s built on an overlook of the entire city.
 The overlook itself is a large shard of glass coming out of the ground, and the temple looks like it’s floating above the city proper.
 There used to be a statue of a woman with her hand up, and an illusion programmed into it as if she’s throwing dice into the air.